jeffreykegler/hoonlint/misc/whitespace.md

 The "left over" runechildren
-can be thought of as the runechildren of the curried rune-ish.
+can be thought of as the runechildren of the curried rune.
-For it to look as if the children of this curried rune-ish were backdented normally, the whitespace conventions must account for curried versus "left over" runechildren.
+For it to look as if the children of this curried rune were backdented normally, the whitespace conventions must account for curried versus "left over" runechildren.

-Intuitively, if not all the runechildren of a curried rune-ish are on the rune line, not only are some of the runechildren "left over", the appropriate amount of indentation is also "left over".
+Intuitively, if not all the runechildren of a curried rune are on the rune line, not only are some of the runechildren "left over", the appropriate amount of indentation is also "left over".
-This "left over" indentation of each rune-ish is the "per-rune-ish offset" of that rune-ish.
+This "left over" indentation of each rune is the "per-rune offset" of that rune.

-The **reanchor offset** of `r` is the sum of all the per-rune-ish offsets between the `a` and `r`, including `a` but not including `r`.
+The **reanchor offset** of `r` is the sum of all the per-rune offsets between the `a` and `r`, including `a` but not including `r`.
-`r`'s per-rune-ish offset is not included in the calculation of the reanchor offset, because the rune-children of `r` are not curried.
+`r`'s per-rune offset is not included in the calculation of the reanchor offset, because the rune-children of `r` are not curried.
 In effect, all of `r`'s children are "left over".